Previous Light:

 Many other parks and beaches are located in this community.

 The lighthouse can be viewed from Bayview Avenue in Beverly.
-Although the lighthouse is closed to the public (private residence), the Coast Guard opens the lighthouse in conjunction with the Essex National Heritage Area annual "Trails and Sails" events each September.
+Although the lighthouse is closed to the public (private residence), the Coast Guard opens the lighthouse in conjunction with the Essex National Heritage Area annual "Trails and Sails" events each September and recently has promoted additional tour events for visitors.

 Directions:

-Location of Range Light: Hospital Point was once part of two range lights.
-The second signal was built from the remains of a lightship.
-The “rear” light is located in the steeple of the First Baptist Church in Beverly at 221 Cabot Street.
+Location of Range Light: Hospital Point is part of two range lights.
+The “rear” light is located in the steeple of the First Baptist Church, in Beverly, at 221 Cabot Street.

 Contact Info: